All investor lists > Seed

 What is a seed round?

-Although you may raise seed without revenue, investors typically expect to see $20k+ in monthly revenue and at least 10% MoM revenue growth at seed stage.
+Although you may raise seed without revenue, investors typically expect to see $20k+ in monthly revenue and at least 10% MoM revenue growth at the seed stage.

 What are the goals of seed funding?